 - Ordering your park pass online will assure you have it before you arrive and can enter the parks early before entrance booths are staffed.
 We did see signs allowing early morning parking which may be ticketed and required to pay the parking/admission fee by a set time.
-We were able to pick up our pass on arrival by 7pm the first day.
+We were able to pick up our pass on arrival by 7 pm on the first day.

 - Our kids can pretty much handle 2 hikes in a row and at most 3 in a day.
 We kayaked along with 2 hikes one day and biked along with 2 hikes another day.
 We also added scenic stops into our itinerary.

 - The Jr Rangers program is only held at select times.
-During Covid-19 restrictions they are offering booklets kids can fill out and submit for their badge.
-The booklets are available at the visitors center and is best to pick up at the beginning of your day due to the location.
+During Covid-19 restrictions they are offering booklets kids can fill out and submit for their badges.
+The booklets are available at the visitors center and are best to pick them up at the beginning of your day due to the location.

-- Due to covid the park is not operating their shuttles.
+- Due to covid, the park is not operating its shuttles.

 We Stayed at the Acadia Sunrise Motel.
 Its located in Trenton about 25min drive to Acadia National Park.
-It’s a great value as we paid around $130/nt including a kitchenette which we used daily.
+It’s a great value as we paid around $130/night including a kitchenette which we used daily.
 The motel has renovated rooms with super soft sheets.
 The heated pool was the main reason we chose this motel and it was perfect for evening swims.
-They also have a ship play ground, basketball hoop and fire pit.
-Bring smores kits for a fun evening of story telling by the fire.
-It also is next to a private airport so if you kids love airplanes they will love watching them take off and land.
+They also have a ship playground, basketball hoop, and fire pit.
+Bring smores kits for a fun evening of storytelling by the fire.
+It also is next to a private airport so if your kids love airplanes they will love watching them take off and land.

 1 or 2 Day Acadia National Park Itinerary